 One of the biggest disadvantages of zero coupon bonds is that you have to pay taxes on "phantom" interest that accrues to your account even though you don't receive the actual interest until later.
-The bonds--with higher interest rates--are also subject to higher default rates.
+The bonds—with higher interest rates—are also subject to higher default rates.
 The principals keep the money and interest to use as they please, and many don't make arrangements to pay off the debts when due.
 The companies can also pay off their zero-coupon CDs with accrued interest early before the term is over, so the strategy isn't always foolproof.
+No investment is.

 Pros and Cons of Bond Investing

 What We Like

 Ideal for investors who want to earn regular interest until their bond matures.

 Lower return on investment than stocks or zero-coupon CDs.

 Require investing a larger amount of money than other investments

 Bond investing can be attractive to many investors because bonds tend to generate more stable returns.
 You receive regular interest payments, and bonds don't fluctuate as widely as stocks.
 Treasury bonds can provide liquidity and stability for nervous investors.
 Bondholders get paid before stockholders if the investment defaults and is liquidated.